Skip to Main Content

 Military Leave

 If a member of an eligible employee's immediate family (i.e., a spouse, parent, stepparent, child, stepchild, or sibling) either departs or returns from active duty outside the United States, that employee is entitled to take leave on that day.
 Md.
 Code, Lab. & Empl. § 3-803.
-This law applies to public and private employers that employ 50 or more employees and do business in Maryland.
+This law applies to public and private employers that employ 50 or more employees and are engaged in a business, industry, profession, trade, or other enterprise in Maryland.
 Id.

 Right to Work